-Compiled by Kathryn Van Zanen, Graduate Academic Liaison
+Compiled by Kathryn Van Zanen, Engaged Learning Graduate Consultant

 Reflection is a critical component of community-engaged courses and programs.
 Reflection supports meaning-making, and regular reflection activities help students connect their community engagement experience to course or program learning objectives.
 Studies show that reflection can strengthen critical thinking1 and enhance student development on measures of civic values and personal growth.2 Reflection can come in many forms, but it’s most advantageous when it’s ongoing.
 Continuous, connected, challenging, and contextualized reflection helps students negotiate the stages of community engagement and supports them to prepare for and process their experiences.3

 The resources below offer guidance, examples and further reading around reflection.
 We would be glad to work with you to incorporate any of these resources into your community-engaged efforts.